melissabreynolds/personalsite/cv.md

 <hr>

 ### Invited Research Talks and Presentations
+Invited guest and discussant, roundtable on Reading Practice, hosted by the Rutgers University History Department and Center for British Studies; October 29, 2026

+“Medieval Manuscripts and the ‘Englishing’ of Medicine,” an invited lecture for the Reynolds-Finley Medical History lecture series, University of Alabama-Birmingham; September 10, 2026

+“Picturing the Future: Prognostications and their Readers in an Age of Uncertainty,” American Branch of the Richard III Society (online); August 23, 2026

+“The Material Culture of Later Medieval English Medicine,” Medieval European Medical Manuscripts Working Group, Consortium for the History of Science, Technology, and Medicine, Philadelphia, PA (online); April 23, 2026

 "Making their Mark: Manuscripts and Medical Authority in Later Medieval and Early Modern England," an invited talk and workshop at the Early Modern Studies Institute, Huntington Library, San Marino, CA; April 3, 2026

 "Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," Medicine, Slavery, and Race in the Atlantic World, a conference celebrating the close of the Medicine